 With him pretty much beating all the names in that division at the moment, I believe we will see Taylor move up in weight very soon.
 Already there have been suggestions of facing the likes of Terrence Crawford who was also undisputed at super lightweight.
 If he was to win, this could definitely set up Taylor as the man to beat at welterweight.

 Read my boxing-style analysis on Josh Taylor here.

 2 Daniyar Yeleussinov

-Yeleussinov is probably one some are not familiar on this list.
+Yeleussinov is probably one some are not familiar with on this list.
 The Kazakh professional boxer was a tremendous amateur, competing at the 2012 and 2016 Olympics, winning a gold medal in 2016 in Rio.
-As amateur he has defeated top pros including Josh Taylor, Josh Kelly, Jarmel Herring and Cissokho.
+As an amateur, he has defeated top pros including Josh Taylor, Josh Kelly, Jarmel Herring and Cissokho.

 3. Jaron Ennis

 Jaron Ennis has to be one of the most exciting fighters on this list in my opinion and I have no doubt he can challenge and win world titles in the future.
 As an amateur, he won silver and gold at the prestigious golden gloves before deciding to go pro.